Dan Hartman: Legacy

 Hartman has been renowned for his musical versatility.
 In his last will and testament, Hartman created the Dan Hartman Arts and Music Foundation (located in Los Angeles, California) with Charlie Midnight as his sole trustee.
 At the time of his death, Hartman was recording a solo album for CHAOS/Columbia.
 The record label had no immediate plans to release Hartman's unfinished work.
 In 1996, it was announced that EMI Music Publishing purchased Hartman's complete catalog.
 During the same year, Tom Robinson released the song "Connecticut" in memory of Hartman.
 The song appears on Robinson's album Having It Both Ways.
 Years after Robinson's tribute, Kathy Hartman—as frontwoman of the band Signal 30—released "A Song for Dan" in memory of her brother.
-She has also released the song "Bad Movies", which she had co-wrote with her late brother.
+She has also released the song "Bad Movies", which she had co-written with her late brother.

 At the time of his death, Hartman's music was enjoying a revival of sorts: a cover version of "Relight My Fire" became a British number-one hit for Take That and Lulu in 1993.
 Sales of Hartman's solo recordings, group efforts, production, songwriting and compilation inclusions had exceeded 50 million records worldwide.
+In October 1994, Joni Mitchell covered "How Do You Stop" on her Turbulent Indigo album, which later won the Grammy Award for Best Pop Vocal Album.
 Around December 1994, the album Keep the Fire Burnin' was posthumously released – a compilation featuring remixes of earlier hits and previously unreleased material.
 The album spawned two singles; "The Love in Your Eyes" and "Keep the Fire Burnin'", the latter featuring Holloway.
 Hartman's version of "Free Ride" was featured in Mighty Morphin Power Rangers: The Movie the year after his death.
 T.M.
 Stevens released his album Out of Control in 1995, which featured the song "The Gift" (written by Hartman and Midnight).
 In 1996, Audio Adrenaline included a cover version of "Free Ride" on their album Bloom.
 In 2003, Ricky Martin covered "Relight My Fire" with two versions: one featuring Holloway's original vocals and another with Anastacia singing Holloway's portion.

 In 2006, twelve years after Hartman's death, "I Can Dream About You" was featured in the video game Grand Theft Auto: Vice City Stories; "Relight My Fire" was also featured in the video game Grand Theft Auto: The Ballad of Gay Tony.
 In 2010, folk rockers Louis Barabbas & the Bedlam Six turned "Relight My Fire" into an ode to whiskey.

 In 2020, Hartman was inducted into the Central Pennsylvania Music Hall of Fame with Kathy Hartman accepting the honor on his behalf.
 Other inductees included Poison, Bobby Troup, and the Sharks.

 In honor of Pride Month 2021, Hiro Clark—in collaboration with Scissor Sisters member Ana Matronic—launched the "Cowley Hartman Russell" T-shirt to honor Hartman and other legendary disco producers Patrick Cowley and Arthur Russell.

 "I Can Dream About You" was also featured in the episode "Ruminations: Big And Little Bullys" of the HBO television series Euphoria in 2022.